ankit1khare/ankit1khare.github.io/_posts/2017-09-28-my-notes-on-github.markdown

 - git checkout {brname}
 move to the branch specified

+- git checkout -b[ branch_name]
+<br>This command will create a new branch and checkout the new branch at the same time.

 - git push -u origin {brname}
 push branch to central repo.
 Be on the branch which you are pushing.